Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench: Building L2-Bench

 \subsubsection{Dataset}

 The quality of an evaluation benchmark hinges on the questions it asks.
 To this end, we operationalize our competency taxonomy to design task-response pairs that assess capabilities against each competency, targeting over 1,000 tasks to create a high-quality dataset with meaningful variation.
-Task design follows four heuristics adapted from the UK AI Safety Institute's Elicitation Best Practice Checklist \cite{aisi2024early_insights_qa} and recently proposed AICALL frameworks \cite{bahari2025call}:
+Task design follows four heuristics adapted from the UK AI Safety Institute's guidance on question-answer pair development \cite{aisi2024early_insights_qa} and recently proposed AICALL frameworks \cite{bahari2025call}: